humdrum-tools/vhv-documentation/spine/cdata/index.md

 tags: [all, data_type]
 sidebar: main_sidebar
 keywords: data types
-summary: "**cdata: for general text display as lyric text in music notation."
+summary: "**adata, **bdata and **cdata can be used to display data spines as text in music notation."
 permalink: /spine/cdata/index.html
 ---